In Exercises 1–10, based on the nature of the given data, do the ... | Channels for Pearson+

 1

-Step 1: Pose a key question relevant to the data.
-For example, 'Is there a significant difference in the proportion of males and females aged 18–29 who play video games often or sometimes?'
+Step 1: Pose a key question relevant to the given data.
+For example, 'Is there evidence to suggest that the proportion of females aged 18–29 who play video games often or sometimes is significantly different from 50%?'
+This question focuses on testing whether the observed proportion (49%) differs from a hypothesized proportion (50%).

-Step 2: Identify the appropriate statistical procedure to address the key question.
-In this case, a hypothesis test for the difference between two population proportions (e.g., a two-proportion z-test) is suitable.
+Step 2: Identify the appropriate statistical procedure or tool to address the key question.
+Since the problem involves proportions, a hypothesis test for a population proportion (such as a one-sample z-test for proportions) is suitable.
+This test will help determine if the observed proportion is significantly different from the hypothesized proportion.

-Step 3: Define the null and alternative hypotheses.
-The null hypothesis (H₀) is that the proportions of males and females who play video games are equal (p₁ = p₂).
-The alternative hypothesis (H₁) is that the proportions are not equal (p₁ ≠ p₂).
+Step 3: Set up the null and alternative hypotheses.
+The null hypothesis (H₀) is that the population proportion of females aged 18–29 who play video games often or sometimes is equal to 50% (p = 0.50).
+The alternative hypothesis (H₁) is that the population proportion is not equal to 50% (p ≠ 0.50).

 Verified video answer for a similar problem: